 6. Forfeiture.
-If (i) the Employee attempts to pledge, encumber, assign, transfer or otherwise dispose of any of the Performance Share Units or, prior to vesting, any Restricted Shares without the Committee's prior written consent or other than by will or by the laws of descent and distribution, or if the Performance Share Units or Restricted Shares become subject to attachment or any similar involuntary process in violation of this Agreement; (ii) the Employee breaches any of the restrictive covenants provided by Section 9; or (iii) the Employee's employment with the Company or an Affiliate is terminated (1) by the Company for Cause; or (2) under any other circumstance other than (A) due to the Employee's death or Disability, or (b) by the Employee for Good Reason following a Change in Control, and the Employee does not enter into the Post-Termination Agreement or fails to comply with the terms and conditions of the Post-Termination Agreement, including execution of a general release of all claims against the Company for this purpose and within the timeframe designated by the

-Company, that becomes effective and enforceable, then any Performance Share Units or Restricted Shares (as applicable) that have not previously vested automatically will be forfeited by the Employee.
+If (i) the Employee attempts to pledge, encumber, assign, transfer or otherwise dispose of any of the Performance Share Units or, prior to vesting, any Restricted Shares without the Committee's prior written consent or other than by will or by the laws of descent and distribution, or if the Performance Share Units or Restricted Shares become subject to attachment or any similar involuntary process in violation of this Agreement; (ii) the Employee breaches any of the restrictive covenants provided by Section 9; or (iii) the Employee's employment with the Company or an Affiliate is terminated (1) by the Company for Cause; or (2) under any other circumstance other than (A) due to the Employee's death or Disability, or (b) by the Employee for Good Reason following a Change in Control, and the Employee does not enter into the Post-Termination Agreement or fails to comply with the terms and conditions of the Post-Termination Agreement, including execution of a general release of all claims against the Company and any designated Affiliates and their respective agents, on a form provided by the Company for this purpose and within the timeframe designated by the Company, that becomes effective and enforceable, then any Performance Share Units or Restricted Shares (as applicable) that have not previously vested automatically will be forfeited by the Employee.
 Any Performance Share Units or Restricted Shares that are unvested as of the last day of the Performance Period also shall be forfeited.

 7. Stockholder Rights.
 The Performance Share Units do not entitle the Employee to any rights of a stockholder of the Company.
 Notwithstanding the foregoing, the Employee shall accumulate an unvested right to payment of cash dividend equivalents on the Shares underlying Performance Share Units with respect to any cash dividends paid on the Shares that have a record date on or after the Date of Issuance.
 Such dividend equivalents will be in an amount of cash per Performance Share Unit equal to the cash dividend paid with respect to one Share.
 The Employee shall be entitled solely to payment of accumulated dividend equivalents with respect to the number of Performance Share Units equal to the number of Shares (or Restricted Shares) ultimately issued to the Employee pursuant to this Agreement.
 Dividend equivalents will be paid to the Employee as soon as administratively possible following the date that the Shares (or Restricted Shares) are issued to the Employee.
-The Employee shall not be entitled to dividend equivalents with respect to dividend with respect to forfeited Performance Share Units shall also be irrevocably forfeited.
+The Employee shall not be entitled to dividend equivalents with respect to dividend with a record date prior to the Date of Issuance.
+All dividend equivalents accumulated with respect to forfeited Performance Share Units shall also be irrevocably forfeited.